Fake Nails for Classical Guitar (Press On)

 Taking the above health consideration into account of course.
 I leave mine on for 4-5 days.
 As an experiment I’ve left them on and the thin well-forming Sally Hansen ones lasted a week and then I removed them so they might have lasted longer.
 I find the thicker nails (Guitar Nails Kit) start loosening in 4 days.
 It also depends on how much water, soap, or oils you get in there.

-Warning about Rasgueado
+Extreme Warning about Rasgueado!

-As mentioned in the video, if you catch the back of the nail (near the cuticle) during rasgueado strums it is terrible and horrific.
-This is a serious concern that you can’t ignore.
-I filed down the edge as much as possible and that seems to do the trick for practice if I’m being relatively careful but in performance or for caution I’d recommend also putting a nail strengthener or hardener on the edge so the string can not catch.
+I file down the edge as much as possible and that seems to do the trick for practice if I’m being relatively careful but in performance or for caution I’d recommend also putting a nail strengthener or hardener on the edge so the string can not catch.
+This solves the problem if done correctly.
+It’s easy to feel the edge to assess if it will catch.

 Pros and Cons